-One question is often asked by new parents.
-Is babywearing safe for newborns?
+One question often asked by new parents is whether babywearing is safe for newborns?
 The quick answer is yes!
-To carry in a baby carrier or baby wrap even has several positive effects, both for you and your baby.
+To carry in a baby carrier or baby wrap can actually be beneficial for both you and your baby.
 It’s good for the baby’s health and can make life a lot easier for you as a parent.
-However, it’s important to ensure that the baby has the right position to carry your baby in a safe way.
-In this article, we get this straightened out.
+However, it’s important that the baby is in the right position to ensure you are carrying in a safe way.
+In this article, we get this topic straightened out.

 When can you start babywearing?